AD-SDL/rpl_workcell/README.md

 ```
   - name: sealer                     # A name used for the module in the workflow: its "alias"
     type: wei_ros_node               # Indicates that module uses ROS2
-    model: sealer                    # ???
+    model: sealer                    # Not used at present
     config:
-      ros_node: "/std_ns/SealerNode" # ???
+      ros_node: "/std_ns/SealerNode" # ROS2 network name (in name space)
     positions:                       # One or more spatial locations, with name
       default: [205.128, -2.814, 264.373, 365.863, 79.144, 411.553]
 ```

-**NOTE**: Raf says "Each node defines its own protocols (ROS2, EPICS, TCP/IP, etc) and the variables necessary to interact with it (IP, PORT, NAME, ETC)" -- does any of that come up here?
-Is it the "type" that indicates ROS2?
+The positions here are specific to the PF400: they give joint angles.

+For other apparatus, the spec could include things like protocol, IP port, etc.

 ## Workflow definition